-For the Record:
+For the Record

 This response is the combination of a number of contributors.
+We are very grateful for each of their contributions.
+Thank you.

 In the interests of full disclosure, its main author, Andy Sprott, is a member of New Alresford Town Council, the qualifying body for the purposes of the neighbourhood plan, and is a member of the council's Planning Committee.
 He has deliberately remained outside of the Neighbourhood Plan Advisory Group/Committee in order that he can help to protect this special site and has declared his interests from the outset and thereafter wherever it has been appropriate.
 This proposal is written in his personal capacity and not as a member of the town council.
 As should be obvious from the text, it is a response to, and should not be interpreted in any way as being endorsed by, New Alresford Town Council.